Visiting Liseberg Christmas Market in Gothenburg

 Christmas lights in Gothenburg

-If you’re looking for Christmas gifts and edible treats, then Kronhuset is a great place to visit.
+If you’re looking for Christmas gifts and edible treats – and didn’t manage to find anything at Liseberg – Kronhuset is the perfect place to visit.

 You’ll find a glass-blowing shop, handmade crafts and clothing, and an old-school sweet shop filled with chocolates and sugar coated treats of all colours and variety.